-In the School of Education, there are three organizations for students to actively participate in at the graduate level:
+In the School of Education, we have several organizations for students to actively participate in at the graduate level:

 The Graduate Education Association disseminates information regarding different programs in the School of Education and in other units of the College; promotes better communication among graduate students, faculty, and administration of the School of Education; represents the graduate students of the School of Education at official functions and on committees of The College of William and Mary; assists graduate students with such matters as the provision of a limited number of mini-grants which provide reimbursements to cover transportation, lodging, and conference registration fees; provides for an exchange of ideas among scholars of various fields; promotes social activities for its members; and adjudicates student honor code infractions.
 All graduate students in the School of Education who have been admitted to a program and/or are enrolled in one or more classes are members.